Are you shopping for new kitchen knives, but can’t decide between Wusthof and Cangshan?

 The handles vary by collection.
 Some have synthetic handles, while others are wooden.

-For example, the Epicure and Ikon collections both have wooden handles.
+For example, the Ikon and Crafter collections both have wooden handles.

-The handles in the Classic Ikon, Classic, and Grand Prix II collections are made of synthetic materials, including polyoxymethylene and polypropylene.
+The handles in the Classic Ikon and Classic collections are made of synthetic materials, including polyoxymethylene and polypropylene.
 These synthetic materials boast a tight molecular structure for extra durability, resistance to fading, and high heat and moisture tolerance.

 German X50CrMov15 steel